 Other immigration bills at the Arizona Legislature

-Lawmakers are also considering several other immigration-related bills.
+Lawmakers also considered several other immigration-related bills this legislative session.

 House Bill 2099 would require the governor and attorney general to “enforce, administer and cooperate” with federal immigration enforcement.
 Senate Bill 1294 would lease the Marana Prison, which has been empty since 2023, to the U.S. government for $1 per year to house people being held on immigration violations.

-And Democrats have proposed the Immigrant Trust Act to protect people without legal status who are living in Arizona, but Senate Bill 1362 and its mirror, House Bill 2807, are unlikely to get committee hearings in the Republican-led Legislature.
+And Democrats have proposed the Immigrant Trust Act to protect people without legal status who are living in Arizona, but Senate Bill 1362 and its mirror, House Bill 2807, did not get committee hearings in the Republican-led Legislature.